0xpatatedouce/step-by-step-availfullnode/README.md

-# step by step fullnode
+# step by step  Avail fullnode
  tutorial to boostsrap a fullnode on the avail kate testnet Hey with this tutorial you can run an Avail full node step by step :
 You need a Linux virtual machine